Page 2 of 3

 Youth are selected on a first come, first served basis assuming that the application was received completed in full.
 A spot may be reserved on our Web site.
 A waiting list is generated if the day camp you are seeking is full.

-Unfortunately at this time we do not offer camps for handicapped individuals.
-Soil Born Farms is currently in the process of designing the ranch and programs to meet the needs of all community members.
+We will make every attempt to accommodate the exceptional needs of our campers and we are currently in the process of designing the ranch and programs to meeting the needs of all community members.

 How do I register for the summer camp?